Arthur A. Dugoni School of Denistry

 Conservatory of Music

 The Conservatory of Music offers undergraduate degrees in composition, jazz studies, music education, music history, music industry studies, music management, music therapy, and performance, and graduate degrees in music therapy and music education.
-In addition to these majors, the Conservatory offers minors in jazz studies, music, and music management.
+In addition to these majors, the Conservatory offers minors in jazz studies, music, music history, music theory, music technology and music industry studies.
 Additionally, the Conservatory provides opportunities for students throughout the University via participation in ensembles and in general education courses.

 Eberhardt School of Business